Panforte mascarpone cream cups

 Your panforte mascarpone cream is ready to be enjoyed.

 For a touch of class

-We suggest you accompany it with a glass of vin santo that will make the recipe even more special.
+We suggest you accompany it with a glass of Holy wine which will make the recipe even more special.